All Guides

 • Suggest improvements

 This is agents reviewing agents.
 It sounds recursive but it works.
-The reviewer agent has a different job than the author agent — it's looking for problems, not building features.
+The reviewer agent has a different job than the author agent.
+It is looking for problems, not building features.

 Review tiers by change type